canonical/content-cache-backends-config-operator/docs/index.md

 <!-- A single sentence that says what the product is, succinctly and memorably.
 Add a 1-2 sentence description of what the charm software does. -->

 This charm is a subordinate charm to the Content Cache charm.
-This charm should be integrated with the Content Cache charm to inject the charm configuration of this charm.
+This charm provides the Content Cache charm with the configuration required to expose a set of backend service behind caching capabilities of the Content Cache charm.
 For more information see the [Content Cache charm](https://charmhub.io/content-cache).

 <!-- A paragraph of 2-5 short sentences, that describes what the product does and what need the product meets. -->